 The Raspberry Pi Pico is a radical change from previous Pis, because it’s not a Linux computer, but a a microcontroller board like Arduino .
-The biggest selling points of the Raspberry Pi Pico are the price, $4 and the new RP2040 chip which provides ample power for embedded projects and enables users of any age or ability to learn coding and electronics.
+The biggest selling points of the Raspberry Pi Pico are the price, $4 and the RP2040 chip which provides ample power for embedded projects and enables users of any age or ability to learn coding and electronics.
 If you have a Windows, Apple, Linux computer or even a different Raspberry Pi, then you are already well on your way to using the Raspberry Pi Pico in your next project.

 Getting Started with Raspberry Pi Pico

-The Raspberry Pi Pico is vastly different to any model before it.
+The Raspberry Pi Pico is vastly different from any model before it.
 It is the first device to use RP2040 “Pi Silicon” which is a custom System on Chip (SoC) developed by the Raspberry Pi team which features a dual core Arm Cortex M0+ running at 133 MHz, 264KB of SRAM and 2MB of flash memory used to store files.

 The one downside of the Raspberry Pi Pico is that there is no wireless connectivity.
 The RP2040 is the first microcontroller in the Pi range and this brings with it a new way of working.
 The Pico is not a computer, rather we need to write code in an external application on a different computer and “flash” the code to the microcontroller over USB.
 In our tutorial on how to get started with Raspberry Pi Pico, we explain how to connect a PC to the Pico and use it to upload MicroPython code.